-TAUTOG (Blackfish) fishing is fantastic throughout LIS!
-Shallow water (less than 30 ft) rocky reefs, rock piles, and wrecks have been producing great tog fishing action.
+TAUTOG (Blackfish) fishing is good throughout LIS!
+The warmer water temps have made fishing interesting.
+Fish shallow water (less than 30 ft) rocky reefs, rock piles, and wrecks have been producing great tog fishing action.
 As the water temperatures drop, tog will move off into deeper water.
 Any of the rocky reefs, rock piles, and wrecks in LIS will hold tog.
 Green, Asian or Hermit Crabs will work.
 Consider putting the crab (bait) on a jig (1/4 to 1 ounce).
-It will be a shallow water bite (6-30 feet) for a while.
-I would highly recommend planning a trip on a party/charter boat trip to fish for tautogs.
+I would highly recommend planning a trip on a party/charter boat trip to fish for tautog this fall.

 STRIPED BASS fishing is very good around the "Hunters" full moon.
-It is time for shore anglers to hit the SURF, especially at coastal state parks.
-The fall season is starting strong, with many shore anglers catching bass on top water at Enhanced Shore Fishing Opportunities.
+It's time for shore anglers to hit the SURF, especially at coastal state parks.
+The fall season is starting off strong, with many shore anglers catching bass on top water at Enhanced Shore Fishing Opportunities.
 These bass are migrating and feeding heavily on all the bait.
 You can have great success during the daytime, especially under overcast skies.
 The top water technique has produces some very big bass recently (49 inches - 41 pounds, (DEEP Marine Headquarters, Old Lyme).
-Striper spots include the Watch Hill reefs, Ram Island Reef in Fishers Island Sound, lower Mystic and Thames River, the Race, Sluiceway, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, the "humps' south of Hatchett Reef, lower Connecticut River, Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor (Breakwalls) and the upper reaches, Charles Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Milford Point, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.
+Striper spots include the Watch Hill reefs, Ram Island Reef in Fishers Island Sound, lower Mystic and Thames River, the Race, Sluiceway, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, the "humps' south of Hatchett Reef, lower Connecticut River, Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor (Breakwalls) and the upper reaches, Charles

+Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Milford Point, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.